cbrewster/gsoc2017/notes/test_failures.md

  - [ ] The indexed setter on HTMLSelectElement must enqueue disconnectedCallback when removing a custom element

  - [ ] add on HTMLSelectElement must enqueue connectedCallback when inserting a custom element

-### `reactions/HTMLTableElement.html`
- - [ ] caption on HTMLTableElement must enqueue connectedCallback when inserting a custom element

- - [ ] tHead on HTMLTableElement must enqueue connectedCallback when inserting a custom element

- - [ ] tFoot on HTMLTableElement must enqueue connectedCallback when inserting a custom element

 ### `reactions/Range.html`
  - [ ] createContextualFragment on Range must construct a custom element